 Illinois State Contest: Held March 10, Hoogland Center for the Arts, Springfield, IL

 Illinois Champion Mariah Brooks, Southeast High School, Springfield.
 To win the competition, Brooks recited “The Song of the Feet” by Nikki Giovanni, “Mourning Poem for the Queen of Sunday” by Robert Hayden, and “On Virtue” by Phillis Wheatley.
-She will advance to the national contest in April.
+She advanced to the national contest in April where she finished among the top nine contestants, representing fifty states, the District of Columbia, Puerto Rico, and the US Virgin Islands.
 Photograph by William Richards.

 2017 Central Illinois Regional Contest Winners